wibb1/springboot3security/README.md

       logging.file.path=<your_path_to_log_file> ## the folder you want your log file in
       ```

-- To generate a base64 encoded key, you can ask an AI to generate one for you or use the SecretKeyEncoder to generate one
+- To generate a base64 encoded key, you can ask an AI to generate one (`generate an base64 encoded key value with 64 bytes`) for you or use the SecretKeyEncoder to generate one
     - To use the SecretKeyEncoder, start with a key value 64 characters long in `jwt.secret`
       ```properties
       jwt.secret=<your_secret_key_64_characters_long>